stigtsp/jfpg/README.md

 for signing/verifying or asymmetric encryption/decryption.
 This will 2 keypairs, a pair of Curve25519 keys for encryption/decryption and a pair of Ed25519 keys for signing.
 It takes your desired key ID (name, email, etc) as its only required option.
+Secret keys will be separately encrypted and you will be asked to provide a passphrase for each.

+Key generation and symmetric encryption (using the "-c" option) will derive an encryption key from a passphrase, using Argon2i.
-The rounds parameter for scrypt can be invoked with "-r" and is optional.
+The rounds parameter for Argon2 can be invoked with "-r" and the amount of RAM used, in megabytes, can be specified with the "-m" option.
+The defaults below are used if you do not specify anything.

-Symmetric encryption invoked by the -c option uses scrypt as a key derivation function.
-The optional "rounds" parameter determines both the amount of time and memory consumed by scrypt.
-It is used to derive the scrypt N parameter, where N = 2^rounds.
-The minimum number for the rounds option is 16 and the maximum is 25.
-Increasing this by one doubles RAM usage.
+Default rounds: 6
+Default RAM: 384 MB
+Default parallelism: 2

+Min rounds: 4
+Max rounds: 256
+Min mem: 56 MB
+Max mem: 32 GB

+The parallelism parameter is not user configurable.

 Threat Model